 Outside consultants have little or no intimate knowledge of the Client Organization, so they cannot know the key issues without preliminary research.
 Many issues are universal to all organizations, but how those issues are expressed within each organization is unique to each, and is critical to the development of the content of the survey.
 Clearly, consultants should not be the sole determinants of the content of the survey.

 The best source of information is employees for employee surveys and customers for customer surveys.
 The content of the survey should be driven by research, facts, hard data discovered through confidential one-on-one interviews of a stratified, random sample of the target respondents.
 Interviews will tell us if ‘communication’, for example, is an issue, but also, whether communication is too fast or too slow (speed), too much or too little (volume), as well as numerous other, some unexpected, aspects of communication and how they are working in each organization.
-This way, highly specific survey questions are selected from the database.
+This way, highly specific survey questions are selected from our professional survey content.

 Then the survey serves to quantify to what degree each aspect of each issue exists throughout the organization or customer base.
 This provides an enormous amount of power to take precise, targeted action, saving time and money.